tpd1001/vtaccounts/README.md

 ### USP

-Gregory's company (Unique Surfaces Plus Limited) no pension (musband & wife only)
+Gregory's company (Unique Surfaces Plus Limited) no pension (husband & wife only)

 ### Viztec

-Doemant
+Dormant
 Year end 31/01/2024

-File confirmantion statement
+File confirmation statement with Companies House
 > is company trading status on stock market
-> psc changes
+> PSC changes
 > any director changes
 tick box & submit

-payment: credit card ot *by account* presenter ID & presenter authentication code from from client database spreadsheet no need for customer reference
+payment: credit card or *by account* presenter ID & presenter authentication code from from client database spreadsheet no need for customer reference